nicholas-ngyn/cse15l-lab-reports/LabReport3.md

 ~
 [No Name] [unix] (15:59 31/12/1969)
 ```
-Explanation: The use of the command **-exec vi -i {} \;** opens up the file in a text editor called vi.
+Explanation: The use of the command **-exec vi -i {} \;** opens up the file in a text editor called vim.
 This is very useful for if you want to edit a file or view it on a different screen.
+This also allows you to edit a code file without having to open it up on a new workspace.